Mossburn: Rail

-Mossburn's greatest burst of economic activity came as a result of the construction of the Manapouri Power Station.
+Mossburn's greatest increase in economic activity came as a result of the construction of the Manapouri Power Station.
 The Mossburn Branch railway had terminated in the town since 1887 and was the closest railway terminus to the project.
 Previously, the line had been served by two mixed trains of both passengers and freight per week (only freight after 4 October 1937) from Lumsden on the Kingston Branch, but with the commencement of the Manapouri project as well as other government development programmes such as agricultural expansion, one and sometimes two trains would arrive daily from Invercargill.
 By the start of the 1980s, these projects were complete and the railway closed on 13 December 1982.
-The Railway Hotel (build 1922) remains as one of the towns social centers, and subsequent old railway lines have been converted into the Around the Mountains Cycle Trail.
+The Railway Hotel (built 1922) remains as one of the town's social centres, and subsequent old railway lines have been converted into the Around the Mountains Cycle Trail.

 Cycle Way

 Around the Mountains Cycle Trail was one of the New Zealand Cycle Trail Quick-Start projects, with $4 million being allocated to complete the Walter Peak to Mossburn stage.
 Stage One was opened by Deputy Prime Minister, Bill English, in a ceremony at nearby Lumsden on 1 November 2014.
-The trail begins in Kingston utilizing old railway lines past Garston, Athol, Lumsden and Mossburn to then travels past the Mavora Lakes to end at Walter Peak.
+The trail begins in Kingston utilising old railway lines past Garston, Athol, Lumsden and Mossburn to then travels past the Mavora Lakes to end at Walter Peak.